dojo-modeling/dojo/examples/WDI/README.md

 ```
 --es flag needs to be set to the instance of elasticsearch you want to save metadata to.

 --bucket is the aws bucket you want to save the parquet and csv files to.
+If you do not set this flag the script will save the parquet and csv files locally in the docker container dojo-api at /storage/datasets/{id}/ .

 --aws_key is you aws public key